codicoop/boilerplate_django/README.md

 - `PasswordResetConfirmView`
 - `PasswordResetCompleteView`

+> This package might cause unexpected infinite redirect loops if not set
+> properly.
+If you find yourself having one, be sure to check the redirect flow
+> that it introduces.

-## `absolute_url` helper
+#### `absolute_url` helper

-This boilerplate is not including the Django's Sites framework setup, assuming that the project is going to be for a single site.
+This boilerplate doesn't the Django's Sites framework setup, since it assumes that the project is going to be for a single site.

 The current URL can be obtained in the request data, but in situations where